 The Creative Writing Certificate program consists of six classroom-based courses: two required courses, a choice of three electives, and a final capstone project.
 Classroom activities include peer workshopping, public speaking, reading, and story revision.
-All program instructors are experienced writers with published works and graduate degrees in creative writing.
+All program instructors are experienced writers with published works.

 Our creative writing courses are designed to include extensive interaction that works best in a face-to-face learning environment.
 Classroom-based courses offer multiple opportunities for peer interaction and one-on-one instructor guidance.
 By participating in these courses, you will have a unique opportunity to meet and learn from a variety of talented Canadian writers and establish lifelong writing networks with your peers.

 Upon successful completion of this program, you will be able to:

 - Demonstrate critical thinking and public speaking skills

 - Assemble a portfolio of your writing samples from a variety of genres—such as short stories, memoirs, monologues and poems

 There is no application process required for the Creative Writing Certificate program.
 It is recommended that participants have completed high school and are 18 years of age or older.
 Special admission consideration will be given at the discretion of the program manager.

 Course materials and textbooks are not included in course fees.
 Required materials and textbooks can be found on the course registration page.